joe7575/techage/manuals/manual_ta1_EN.md

 - Build a 5x5 area of ​​dirt
 - Place a lighter in the middle
 - Build a 3x3x3 cube above it out of wood
-- Cover everything with a layer of earth to form a 5x5x5 cube
+- Cover everything with a layer of dirt to form a 5x5x5 cube
 - Leave a hole to the lighter
-- Light the lighter and immediately close the hole with a block of wood and earth
+- Light the lighter and immediately close the hole with a block of wood and dirt
 - If you have done everything correctly, the coal burner will start smoking after a few seconds
 - Only open the charcoal burner when the smoke has disappeared (approx. 20 min)